JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 Fall 2023

-I received an NSERC discovery grant to fund my research in causal inference.
+Happy to report that my research is now funded by an NSERC discovery grant until 2028!

 Winter 2023